Financial-Times/treecreeper/packages/tc-ui/README.md

 Either:

--   Function that is passed the object received as input, and should return an object containing additional headers to use when calling the treecreeper endpoints e.g. `api-key`, `client-user-id`.
+-   Function that is passed the object received as input, and should return an object containing additional headers to use when calling the treecreeper endpoints e.g. `Api-Key`, `Client-User-Id`.
 -   An object to be use directly as the headers

 ##### Subheader